nds-group/ETC_NOMS_2024/README.md

 ## Organization of the repository
 There are two folders:
 <!-- - _Data_ : information on how to access the data  -->
-- _Switch_ : the P4 code for the Tofino switch, the M/A table entries, and the runtime controller code.
+- _In_switch_ETC_ : the python and P4 code for the training and encoding of the in-switch RF models for RF.
-- _Offline_ : the jupyter notebooks for training the machine learning models and for offline evaluation, and the scripts for generating the M/A table entries from trained models.
+- _Offline_ETC_ : the python code for the offline data analysis and ETC modelling process.

 ## Use cases
 The use cases considered in the paper are: